Cache Revalidation

 Front Cache Revalidation Module

-In the scenario where we need to invalidate the cache of specific pages based on changes in another entity, what options are available to address this situation?
+In scenarios where you need to invalidate the cache of specific pages based on changes in another entity, what options are available to address this situation?

 To handle such situations, the Vactory Starter Kit offers a custom module called vactory_decoupled_revalidator.
 This module provides a solution by allowing the creation of rules that enable on-demand revalidation.
 With the vactory_decoupled_revalidator module, you can define a set of rules that specify the conditions for cache invalidation, thereby providing a flexible mechanism to trigger revalidation when necessary.